nauman07/Technical-Task2-Assignment-For-Institute-of-Biomedical-Informatics-BI-K-Uniklinik-Koln/README.md

 * Answer Synthesis

-    * Extractive summarization fuses top sentences from top chunks.
+    * Extractive summarisation fuses top sentences from top chunks.

     * If strict mode is on and overlap < 2 tokens → answer: “I don’t know…”.